jchurley95/react-styled-components-tutorial/README.md

 - Ternary statements
 - If you are not familiar with React: $LINK TO MY BASIC REACT TUTORIAL
 - If you are not familiar with CSS: $LINK TO A BASIC CSS TUTORIAL
-- If you are not familiar with Ternary Statements, they're just if/else written differently (familiar === true ? "familiar" : "not familiar")
+- If you are not familiar with Ternary Statements, just if/else written differently (familiar === true ? "familiar" : "not familiar")

 ## What are styled components?
 - An npm package (called styled-components)